Colorado's new environmental rule could cost building owners, tenants more than $3 billion

 “The public and stakeholders are able to provide comments on the proposed rules until May 7th and can listen to the hearing live on May 17th,” Cahill said.
 “The final Building Performance Standards rules will not be adopted until June 1, 2023, and if takes longer to get them right then the governor encourages the (AQCC) to do so.”

-Seby insisted that the proposed rule is illegal, in part because it violates the state administrative procedures act and because the commission’s mandate is to protect air quality, not advance climate change objectives.
+In Seby's opinion, the proposed rule is illegal in part because it could violate the state administrative procedures act and because the commission’s mandate is to protect air quality, not advance climate change objectives.

 “The problem with it legally is that the legislature gave away its law-making function and that violates the separation of powers in our state and national constitutions,” Seby said.
 “The laws are supposed to be made by the legislature.
 Here they adopted goals and said that converting goals into legal requirements is being left to the Air Quality Control Commission.
 That delegation is a blank check to the commission to adopt rules for building emission reductions.
 And that's the missing link in the statute.”